Stabilisers with consistent properties provide a wider processing window and greater cost-efficiency for manufacturers of PVC products.

 This consistency of the stabiliser, resulting from the facility that is designed for accurate dosing with no cross-contamination, translates to more consistent processing and better PVC products.

 If you are interested in talking to one of the Alphagary team about your stabiliser requirements and how you can take advantage of a highly consistent stabiliser one-pack, please contact us here:

-Image caption: Alphagary worked with AZO and MTI to install state-of-the-art equipment, specifically designed to provide a green footprint and incorporate the design principles—such as dedicated vessels, bespoke dosing systems, and gravity-fed transfer systems—needed to eliminate cross-contamination and ensure consistency.
+Image caption: Alphagary worked with AZO GmbH as the primary design partner and asset supplier, to install state-of-the-art equipment, specifically designed to provide a green footprint and incorporate the design principles—such as dedicated vessels, bespoke dosing systems, and gravity-fed transfer systems—needed to eliminate cross-contamination and ensure consistency.

 The move away from vacuum transfer of powder eliminates contamination and also allows the plant to operate with 65% less energy, which reduces the carbon footprint of the stabiliser one-packs.

 The new modern design of the Alphagary plant means that in comparison with a typical vacuum transfer based plant, an achievable saving of CO2 emissions in the order of 64kg per tonne of stabiliser produced.
 At full capacity per annum, this equates to an enormous saving of 1300 tonnes of CO2 reduction released to the atmosphere.